DEVOTIONALS

 “may your will be done”

-would go the cross and suffer for our sins.
+meant He would go to the cross and suffer for our sins.

 including his children and livestock, he praised God.